Health Care Guide Information

 Share on FacebookShare on Twitter

 Kidney stones are the hard deposits of salts and minerals formed inside the kidneys.
-Medically it is called nephrolithiasis.
+Medically, it is called nephrolithiasis.

 Table of Contents